shifterbit/fraymakers-api-docs/docs/hscript/MakingUseOfPorts.md

 Ports are **zero-indexed**, meaning that player 1 would have a port value of 0, player 2 a value of 1, player 3 a value of 2 and player 4 a value of 3.
 Now, how can this be useful?

-As it turns out, arrays are also zero-indexed! with the first item having an index of 0, the second having 1, the third having 2 and so on, so with this knowledge we can have a more efficient way to deal with storing data that a bunch of players have in common.
+As it turns out, arrays are also zero-indexed!
+With the first item having an index of 0, the second having 1, the third having 2 and so on, so with this knowledge we can have a more efficient way to deal with storing data that a bunch of players have in common.

 ## New Approach using ports and arrays